MaelImhof/obsidian-jupyter/docs/content/settings.md

 This ribbon icon is independent from the server status one, meaning that it can be enabled whether the ribbon icon for server status is enabled or not, and vice-versa.

 Default value is yes (the ribbon icon is displayed).
+#### Folder context menu for new notebooks

+When right-clicking on a file or folder, Obsidian will offer some actions to the user that can be performed on this item.
+This setting defines whether Jupyter for Obsidian should add its own custom action to the list and offer the user to create a new Jupyter notebook when the user right-clicks on a folder.

+Default value is yes (the Jupyter context menu item will be available).
 #### Open created notebooks

 Defines whether to immediately open new notebook files when they are created, and how to open them (in a new tab, in a detached window).